‘The Seven Deadly Sins’ Manga Chapter 212 Online English Spoilers: Holy War And Gowther’s Ending Is Near?

 — The Yann (@YannSylvestre1) April 4, 2017

 Chapter 212 of The Seven Deadly Sins manga ends with a brutal scene, wherein Rou is holding the bloodied princess.
-The caption at the end reads, “Slaughtering their fellow brethren is a giant betrayal of trust.
+The caption at the end reads: “Slaughtering their fellow brethren is a giant betrayal of trust.
 At last, the time of the ‘trial’ has come.”

 [Featured Image by Nakaba Suzuki/The Seven Deadly Sins/Kodansha]